Home Assistant Automation Tutorial For Dummies

 The action will be tied to a smart plug that controls an AC unit in the living room.
 When I wake up in the morning and turn the bedroom light on, the AC turns on and starts to cool the living room if the temperature is above 23C.

-Next we need to add our condition and set the condition type to numeric state.
+In order to do this we will set a condition by choosing numeric state as the condition type.
 This allows us to detect a change in a numeric value, in this case the temperature.

 The number above parameter will tell Home Assistant to fire the action only if the sensor value is above the number specified.